hmccardell/hch-registry/registry/README.md

 ## How the privacy filtering works

-`server/src/transform.js` maps sheet columns by **header text** (the form's exact question wording), then `toPublicMember()`:
+`server/src/transform.js` maps table columns to field names via `COLUMN_TO_FIELD`, then `toPublicMember()`:

-- Everyone who submits is listed — the live form has no "keep me out" option, so submitting is the opt-in.
+- Every row in the table is listed — there is no "keep me out" column, so being in the table is the opt-in.
-- `email` is nulled unless the member answered "Yes, show my email".
+- `email` is nulled unless `show_email` is true.
-- `phone` is nulled unless they answered "Yes" to the phone question.
+- `phone` is nulled unless `show_phone` is true.

-**Rewording, adding, or removing a form question breaks its mapping in `HEADER_TO_FIELD`** — the field then silently vanishes from the API rather than erroring.
-Keep those keys in sync with the live form.
+**Renaming a column breaks its mapping in `COLUMN_TO_FIELD`** — the field then silently vanishes from the API rather than erroring.
+Keep those keys in sync with the table.

 ## Not built yet (out of scope for this base)

+- **Member intake.** The old Google Form that fed the sheet no longer connects to anything.
+Rows go in through the Supabase dashboard (or whatever you build to write to the table).
+A public submission form and an "edit my entry" flow are not part of this.
-- Tiered visibility (e.g. an authenticated members-only view) — the form has no opt-out question, so every submitter is public.
+- Tiered visibility (e.g. an authenticated members-only view) — every row is public.
 - A way to contact someone who hid their email and phone.
-- Splitting a checkbox "Other" free-text answer from real selections — a comma inside an "Other" answer is currently misread as multiple values (`splitList` in `server/src/transform.js`).
+- Splitting a checkbox "Other" free-text answer from real selections — a comma inside an "Other" answer stored as a plain string is still misread as multiple values (`toList` in `server/src/transform.js`).
+Native `text[]` columns avoid this.